CSV to JSON Converter

 What's not supported (yet)

-• Multi-character delimiters: the parser operates on single characters by design, which covers CSV, TSV, SSV, and pipe-delimited formats.
-If you have a pipe-pipe or |~| delimited export, pre-process with find-and-replace.
+- Multi-character delimiters: the parser operates on single characters by design, covering CSV, TSV, SSV, and pipe-delimited formats.
+For

 Frequently asked questions